microsoft/code-with-engineering-playbook/docs/machine-learning/ml-project-management.md

 1. Run and manage ML projects effectively
 2. Create effective collaboration between the ML team and the other teams working on the project

-To learn more about how CSE runs the Agile process for software development teams, refer to this [doc](../agile-development).
+To learn more about how ISE runs the Agile process for software development teams, refer to this [doc](../agile-development).

 Within this framework, the team follows these Agile ceremonies: